 According to the result comparison between RceKGQA and its variant RceKGQA${-r}$ , we can clearly conclude that removing the \textit{Relational Chain Reasoning Module} from the proposed model has a huge impact on the results.

-The performance gap between RceKGQA${-r}$ which is shown in Row \textbf{2} and our full model shown in Row \textbf{1} indicates that the semantic relational chain factor plays a pivotal role in answer reasoning, which incorporates relational chain order and relationship type to provide more accurate answers for the terminal user.
+The performance gap between RceKGQA${-r}$ which is shown in Row \textbf{2} and our full model as shown in Row \textbf{1} indicates that the semantic relational chain factor plays a pivotal role in answer reasoning, which incorporates relational chain order and relationship type to provide more accurate answers for the terminal user.

-As shown in Row \textbf{3}, when our full model is compared with RceKGQA$_{-a}$, we can see an average 3.5\% performance drop across the $hit@1$ metric if the self-attention components are removed, which demonstrates the importance of the self-attention mechanism used in our method, as it effectively helps with the final answer prediction.
+As shown in Row \textbf{3}, when our full model is compared with RceKGQA$_{-a}$, we can see an average 3.5\% performance drop across the $hit@1$ metric if the self-attention components are removed, demonstrating the importance of the self-attention mechanism used in our method, as it effectively helps with the final answer prediction.
 A possible reason is that the self-attention mechanism can distinguish the most relevant and interesting signals from noise information, and help our model better understand the question and relational chain semantic.

-RceKGQA${-b}$,which is shown in Row \textbf{4}, only loses 1.6\% $hit@1$ accuracy compared with our full model, which replaces RoBERTa with BiLSTM, and demonstrates that the usage of the transformer is not a major factor in increasing the overall model performance.
+RceKGQA${-b}$, which is shown in Row \textbf{4}, only loses 1.6\% $hit@1$ accuracy compared with our full model, which replaces RoBERTa with BiLSTM, and demonstrates that using the transformer is not a major factor in increasing the overall model performance.

-The above ablated statistics confirm that all three components introduced for handling the multi-hop relation question answering contribute to the overall model performance.
+The above-ablated statistics confirm that all three components introduced for handling the multi-hop relation question answering contribute to the overall model performance.